JamesPhilipPrice/3DEngine/README.md

 - Lighting/Shadows
 - Reflections
 - Particle systems

-Level description:
-There will be a small village with some basic buildings in it, with some larger, open spaces and wide roads.
-The player will be able to run around and shoot guns, as well as approach tanks and enter them to drive them around in 3rd person.

 ## Project start: 03/02/21
 I have managed to get the project set up and a basic scene rendered without any objects.
 There is currently an issue with rendering a triangle (nothing is visible (Fixed: 08/02/21))